LordPhyre/Quasar-DSC/README.md

 #

 ### What we are currently working on:
-- [ ] Control Chromium Flags Individually // skill
+- [ ] Custom Background/Wallpaper // skill & jcjms
+- [ ] Auto Updates // jcjms

 ### Features / To-Do List:
 - [ ] Custom Background/Wallpaper